 To achieve this, best-practice organizations ensure that their strategic plans link to business and operational plans.
 Furthermore, best-practice organizations make line managers play a key role in strategy creation and do not limit strategic planning to the corporate level.
 As a result, best-practice organizations have well-defined and well-executed strategic processes at the business-unit level that align with the enterprise level.

-Organizations that conduct frequent internal assessments are also less likely to cite unaligned business processes as an obstacle to organizational agility.
+Organizations that conduct frequent internal and external assessments are also less likely to cite unaligned business processes as an obstacle to organizational agility.
 Organizations that monitor and measure the performance of their processes are more likely to understand improvement needs and operational strengths.

 Poor knowledge management

 Knowledge management is the application of a structured process to help information and knowledge flow to the right people at the right time so they can act more efficiently and effectively to find, understand, share and use knowledge to create value.

 Without effective knowledge management, organizations may not know what information is important or have a strategy that ensures people can access the information they need when they need it.